PercyLanda/Iris-Data-Set-Project/README.md

 </p>
 <br>

-Having produced the histograms for this data, I chose to compare it against the output of the mean attribute.
+Having produced histograms for this data, I chose to compare it against the output of the mean attribute.
-The mean may not always be a clear or accurate representation of the data.
-This is where a histogram provides a more accurate depiction.
+The mean may not always be a clear or accurate representation of the data, although it does calculate the average figure of the overall data collection, it does not always provide a fair figure.
+This is where a histogram provides a more accurate depiction by showing a visual breakdown of where the data lies.
 <br>
 For example, the mean of the <em>Sepal length</em> is 5.843333 but as per the histogram you can see the majority of the data collected ranges from approx 1cm - 6.8cm.